 Not all injured employees would need the services of a lawyer.
 After all, the workers' compensation scheme is intended to be a simple administrative mechanism for employees to manage.
 You will usually manage your own claim if it is a simple one that your employer or the insurance provider is not contesting.
 Unfortunately, the procedure is not always so straightforward.
 Many employers will need to hire a California Labor Lawyer or will greatly benefit from doing so.

-An employee who is injured at work could have a claim that is not covered by workers' compensation, in which case a personal injury lawyer may be appropriate.
+An employee who is injured at work could have a claim that is not covered by workers' compensation, in which case an Employment Lawyer in Los Angeles may be appropriate.
 You can normally sue your employer in court for a workplace accident if you were injured as a result of your employer's deliberate act or if you're a crew member on a vessel or an interstate railroad worker.

 System of Workers' Compensation